dfd/data_science_resources/output/machine_learning/README.md

 [Bayesian Optimization of Machine Learning Models](http://blog.revolutionanalytics.com/2016/06/bayesian-optimization-of-machine-learning-models.html)
 by Max Kuhn
-" I’ll demonstrate how Bayesian optimization and Gaussian process models can be used as an alternative."
+"I'll demonstrate how Bayesian optimization and Gaussian process models can be used as an alternative."
 Other tags: [R Tutorials](../programming#RTutorials)

 [A demonstration of vtreat data preparation](http://www.win-vector.com/blog/2016/06/a-demonstration-of-vtreat-data-preparation/)